top of page

 7th Annual Catholic Men's Conference

-USE THE SCAN CODE BELOW
+USE THE SCAN CODE

 BACK TO THE TABLE- Bishop David Toups and the Diocese of Beaumont have launched a new program, encouraging us to come back to the family table and to Christs table.
 For more information, prayers, discussions and back to the table recipes**Please text the word "table" to 55321** PLEASE join us at the table- bring your family and friends.